-Known for its pleasant climate and alluring valleys, Dalhousie is one of the must-visit places for travellers, explorers and adventure enthusiasts who love to go into the wild and experience an adrenaline rush.
+Known for its pleasant climate and alluring valleys, Dalhousie is one of the must-visit places in Himachal Pradesh.
+It’s an ideal place for travellers, explorers and adventure enthusiasts who love to go into the wild and experience an adrenaline rush.
 From adventurous activities to some light strolling, from locally made stuff to Tibetan handicrafts, each corner of Dalhousie has something unique to offer you.

-Before I dwell onto the intricacies of Dalhousie as a region, here’s a brief overview of the Dalhousie two day itinerary that will highlight the essential aspects of your trip.
+Before I dwell on the intricacies of Dalhousie as a region, here’s a brief overview of the Dalhousie two day itinerary that will highlight the essential aspects of your trip.

 Khajjiar and Chamba Town in general